Dre Campbell Farm

 Damage to Crops

-The damage from larvae on plants can vary.
+Damage from plant-feeding larvae can vary.

 It can be slight or severe.
 This depends on how many larvae there are and the health of the plants they eat.